BioMakers/13_Detecting-pathogens-in-sewage-sludge/README.md

 - we use a python script to do image analysis
 - we output the moving average value

-run the command in the directory with the source files: (after 'make' for basicDemo) python differencesMovingAvg.py | ./basicDemo
+run the command in the directory with the source files: (after 'make' for basicDemo):
+(do this line when ssh'ing in so there is no GTK display error): export DISPLAY=":0" python differencesMovingAvg.py | ./basicDemo